mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 ## Footnotes
 #### 1. [The theory](#the-theory)
 If you _never_ encounter a different worldview online, or you only ever see it framed as belonging to an idiot, then you're likely in an echo chamber.
-A lot of this is inevitable as [your social network self-segregates](https://www.pnas.org/content/118/7/e2022761118), meaning it's on you to seek out the diverse viewpoints necessary for a more objective worldview.
+A lot of this is inevitable as [social networks tend to self-segregate](https://www.pnas.org/content/118/7/e2022761118), meaning it's on you to seek out the diverse viewpoints necessary for a more objective worldview.